“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

 11 – YMCA

-YMCA is in eleventh position in our List of Top 15 NGO’s in USA.
+YMCA is in the eleventh position in our list of top NGOs in USA.
 They know that lasting personal and social change comes about when they all work together.
-That’s why at the Y, strengthening community is their cause.
-Every day, they work side-by-side with their neighbors to make sure that everyone, regardless of age, income or background, has the opportunity to learn, grow and thrive.
+That’s why at the Y, strengthening the community is their cause.
+Every day, they work side-by-side with their neighbors to make sure that everyone, regardless of age, income, or background, has the opportunity to learn, grow and thrive.

 - The Y is a nonprofit like no other.
 That’s because in 10,000 neighborhoods across the nation, they have the presence and partnerships to not just promise, but deliver positive change.